Deposit and Bond Requirements for Home Buyers in South Africa

 What happens to my deposit if the sale falls through?

 What happens to your deposit when a sale falls through depends entirely on why it fell through and what the Offer to Purchase says.
 If the sale is cancelled because a suspensive condition was not met, for example the bond was not approved within the specified period, the deposit must be refunded to the buyer in full.
 The deposit is held in a trust account by the conveyancer or estate agent during the transfer process and cannot be paid to the seller until transfer is registered.
 If the buyer cancels the sale without a valid legal reason, the seller may have a claim against the deposit as damages.
-You should read the Offer to Purchase carefully before signing, paying particular attention to the suspensive conditions and what each party's rights are if those conditions are not met.
+Read the Offer to Purchase carefully before signing, paying close attention to the suspensive conditions and to each party's rights if those conditions are not met.

 How long does bond approval take in South Africa?